japser36/GroupAwesome-AwesomeProject1/README.md

 # GroupAwesome-AwesomeProject1

+COSC315 - Winter 2020
+RACHELLE GELDEN
+JASPER LOOMAN
+BRIAN SU
+BRANDON UNGER

 ### Things done:
-1. Seperation of the closh function into a separate execution function for code simplicity
+1. Separation of the closh function into a separate execution function for code simplicity
 2. Established a time out handler via the alarm() function
-3. A wait status to ensure that the parent process till wait till all childs have executed (Differentiating seq. and parallel processing)
+3. A wait-status to ensure that the parent process waits till all children have executed (Differentiating seq. and parallel processing)
 4. Fixed issue with regards to IDE errors

-Execution function:
-Simplifying the code by allowing calls to execution function to display current pid before program execution.
-And exit if the program has failed to run.

-<s>Given main() parsing method as the parent process.
-All repeat of copies process will be child to the main.
-While the count specified (int 1 to 9) is not yet satisfied.
-The while loop runs till count is 0, and the wait status maintains child running before turning to parent</s>
+####Execution function (exe):
+It simplifies the code by placing the execvp command outside of the while loop that handles closh conditions.
+In the exe method, pid is queried and printed.
+In case of failure, an error message is printed by the method prior to exiting.

+####While loop for printing:
+Handles the task of printing user-specified text (in an example, the hostname is printed in below sample outputs)—checks for process validity by checking if pid is 0.
+If true, continues to the exe function as mentioned above.
+The parallel and sequential processing are handled within the method shown inline 108-117 in closh.c.

 ### Sample output for sequential output: